 In order for a court to terminate a parent’s parental rights, it must complete 2 stages with 2 different evidentiary standards.
 The first stage is the adjudication.

 There are no default hearings in termination of parental rights cases.
-Even if the parent does not show up or wish to challenge the termination of parental rights action, the court must hold a hearing in the matter and the petitioner or movant must present clear, cogent and convincing evidence of the grounds alleged and that the TPR is in the child's best interests.
-The adjudication hearing is held without a jury and is normally held within 90 days of the filing of the TPR (whether its by motion or petition) unless there is good cause to hold it at a later time.
+Even if the parent does not show up or wish to challenge the termination of parental rights action, the court must hold a hearing in the matter and the petitioner or movant must present clear and convincing evidence of the grounds alleged.
+The adjudication hearing is held without a jury and is normally held within 90 days of the filing of the TPR (whether it is by motion or petition) unless there is good cause to hold it at a later time.

 GS 7B-1109The burden of proof at a TPR adjudication hearing is on the petitioner/movant.
-The evidentiary standard is clear, cogent, and convincing evidence.
+The evidentiary standard is clear and convincing evidence.

-GS 7B-1109The Court shall inquire at the beginning whether the parents are present and shall inquire as to whether the parents have counsel representing them.
+GS 7B-1109The court shall inquire at the beginning whether the parents are present and whether the parents have counsel representing them.
 In a termination of parental rights hearing, respondent parents have a right to court appointed counsel, if they qualify for court appointed counsel.
-They can waive their rights to a court appointed attorney, however.
-The court must do this on the record and the respondent parent must knowingly waive their right to court appointed counsel, after being advised by the court.
-If the parent is present without counsel but desires court appointed counsel, and is indigent, the Court must appoint counsel.
-The Court must continue the hearing to give the parent and counsel time to meet before the hearing.
+They can waive or forfeit their rights to a court appointed attorney, however.
+For a waiver, the court must make an inquiry on the record and the respondent parent must knowingly waive their right to court appointed counsel, after being advised by the court.
+If the parent is present without counsel but desires court appointed counsel, and is indigent, the court must appoint counsel.
+The court must continue the hearing to give the parent and counsel time to meet before the hearing.

 GS 7B-1109A hearing must be held and the rules of evidence apply.
 The burden of proof is on the moving party.
 All parties have the right to present evidence cross-examine witnesses, and make objections.

-GS 7B-1109Even though NCGS 7B-1111 lays out 11 potential grounds in which the trial court may find exist, only one needs to be proven by clear, cogent and convincing evidence in order to move to best interests.
+GS 7B-1109Even though NCGS 7B-1111 lays out 11 potential grounds in which the trial court may find exist, only one needs to be proven by clear and convincing evidence in order to move to best interests.

 Abused juveniles. - Any juvenile (i) who is found to be a minor victim of human trafficking under G.S.
-14-43.15 or (ii) whose parent, guardian, custodian, or caretaker:
+14-43.15 or unlawful sale, surrender, or purchase of a minor under G.S.
+14-43.14 or (ii) whose parent, guardian, custodian, or caretaker:

 Inflicts or allows to be inflicted upon the juvenile a serious physical injury by other than accidental means;